 Nature Journal- Specimen Page

-This specimen is a pressed forsythia and my daughter's best handwriting at the time.
+The specimen holder shown here contains a pressed forsythia and my daughter's best handwriting at the time.

 I made the specimen pages from various materials.
 The one pictured here is made from: